 Water Supply Lines

-Similar to sewer lines, water supply lines can cause basement water damage a number of ways.
-The seals around your water supply line may weaken over time, allowing water to come into your basement.
+Similar to sewer lines, water supply lines can also result in water in your basement.
+The seals around your water supply line may weaken over time.
 While a supply line issue is likely to cause catastrophic water damage, it’s more likely the valve on your supply line will develop a slow leak.

-Leaky plumbing is another common cause of flooding in the basement.
-Many pipes run through the basement of a typical home, carrying clean water to sinks, toilets, and bathtubs and carrying wastewater away from drains.
-A break or leak in any of these pipes is likely to allow a significant amount of water to accumulate in your basement.
+Leaky plumbing is another common cause of water in the basement.
+Many pipes run through the basement, carrying clean water to sinks, toilets, and bathtubs and carrying wastewater away from drains.
+A frozen and burst water pipe is also possible during extremely cold weather.

-How to Stop Water From Coming into Your Basement
+How to Keep Water Out of Your Basement

-There are a number of ways to stop water from coming into your basement.
-Some of these are general precautions you can take on your own, but others will require professional diagnosis and installation.
+There are a number of ways to keep water out of the basement.
+Some of these are general precautions you can take on your own, but others may require professional diagnosis and installation.

 Maintain Your Gutters and Downspouts